And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.

 — Anais Nin

-My work has been exhibited locally in Kitchener–Waterloo Society of Artists group shows, at Toronto’s Leslie Grove Gallery, Blyth’s Fabhaus Gallery & Fare, St. Jacobs’ Tiny Ass Art Gallery, and in juried exhibitions.
+My work has been exhibited locally in Kitchener–Waterloo Society of Artists group shows, at Toronto’s Leslie Grove Gallery, Blyth’s Fabhaus Gallery, and in juried exhibitions.
+I currently have work on exhibit at St. Jacobs’ Tiny Ass Art Gallery and Cambridge’s Mood Yellow Gallery, and participate regularly in art fairs and shows.
+Please visit my Events / Shows page to see where I’ll be next.

 I hope my work resonates and brings you joy.